SajanaAryal/SajanaAryal/README.md

 ## **Publications**

+1.Aryal, S., & Mishra, S. K. (2025).
+Probing cochlear compressive nonlinearity using signal-to-noise ratio–optimized distortion product otoacoustic emission input/output functions.
+The Journal of the Acoustical Society of America, 158(6), 4335-4347. https://doi.org/10.1121/10.0041765

+2. Aryal, S., & Mishra, S. K. (2025).
+On the Sharpness of Auditory Filters: Considering Subclinical Deficits Reveals Sharper Otoacoustic Emission Estimates of Frequency Selectivity in Humans.
+Journal of the Association for Research in Otolaryngology. https://doi.org/10.1007/s10162-025-01018-8
-1. Anu Nair , S. K. M., Sajana Aryal , Qian-jie Fu, John J. GalvinIII.
+3. Anu Nair , S. K. M., Sajana Aryal , Qian-jie Fu, John J. GalvinIII.
 (2025).
 On the Cocktail-Party Problem: Do Children Use Their Exquisite Hearing at Frequencies Above 8 kHz?
 Hearing Research, 109327.
-2. Aryal, S., Trevino, M., Rodrigo, H., & Mishra, S. (2025).
+4. Aryal, S., Trevino, M., Rodrigo, H., & Mishra, S. (2025).
 Is Noise Exposure Associated With Impaired Extended High Frequency Hearing Despite a Normal Audiogram?
 A Systematic Review and Meta-Analysis.
 Trends in Hearing, 29, 23312165251343757.
-3. Mishra, S. K., Aryal, S., Patro, C., & Fu, Q.-J. (2025).
+5. Mishra, S. K., Aryal, S., Patro, C., & Fu, Q.-J. (2025).
 Extended High-Frequency Hearing Loss and Suprathreshold Auditory Processing: The Moderating Role of Auditory Working Memory.
 Ear and Hearing.
-4. Aryal, S., Moskovich, A., Prabhu, P., & Rosenthal, M. Z. (2025).
+6. Aryal, S., Moskovich, A., Prabhu, P., & Rosenthal, M. Z. (2025).
 Examining the Relationship between Difficulties with Emotion Regulation and Misophonia and Hyperacusis Symptom Severity in Adults with Clinically Significant Misophonia.
 Hearing Research, 109457
-5. Prabhu, P., Aryal, S., Rajan A & Nisha, K. V. K. (2025).
+7. Prabhu, P., Aryal, S., Rajan A & Nisha, K. V. K. (2025).
 Exploring the Impact of Misophonia through the Lens of World Health Organization International Classification of Functioning, Disability and Health Framework.
 Journal of American Academy of Audiology (Role: Writing and editing the manuscript, statistical analysis)
-6. Aryal, S., Mishra, S. K. (2025).
-On the Sharpness of Auditory Filters: Considering Subclinical Loss Reveals Sharper Otoacoustic Emission Estimates of Frequency Selectivity in Individuals with Normal Audiograms.
-Journal of the Association for Research in Otolaryngology (Accepted/In press).
-7. Aryal, S., Mishra, S. K. (2025).
-Probing Cochlear Compressive Nonlinearity Using Signal-to-Noise Ratio–Optimized Distortion Product Otoacoustic Emission Input/Output Functions.Journal of the Acoustical Society of America (Accepted/In press).
 8. Aryal, S., Cheng, FY., Mishra, S. K & Smith S (2025).
 Brainstem Encoding of Speech in the Extended High Frequencies and Its Behavioral Correlates.
 Journal of Neurophysiology (Under revision).
 9. Bhandari, P., Aryal, S. (2025).
 Prevalence of hearing loss across age groups in Nepal: a systematic review and meta-analysis protocol.
 BMJ Open (Under review, Role: editing the manuscript, statistical analysis)
 10. Patro C, Aryal, S., Mishra, S. K. (2025).
 Hidden Hearing Loss Still Hides in Humans: A Systematic Review and Meta-Analysis of Envelope Following Responses as a Biomarker for Cochlear Synaptopathy.
 Communications Medicine (Under revision).
 (Role: Quantitative analysis, writing and editing the manuscript)